-If the student and the division dean are unable to reach an agreement, the student may appeal in writing to the vice president of academic affairs within five school days after meeting with the division dean.
+If the student and the division dean are unable to reach an agreement, the student may appeal in writing to the vice president of Academics within five school days after meeting with the division dean.

-An Ad Hoc Appeals Committee convened by the Vice President of Academic Affairs will meet with the student.
-The Vice President of Academic Affairs will inform the student in writing of the decision of the Ad Hoc Appeals Committee within five school days of the meeting.
+An Ad Hoc Appeals Committee convened by the vice president of Academics will meet with the student.
+The vice president of Academics will inform the student in writing of the decision of the Ad Hoc Appeals Committee within five school days of the meeting.